Privacy Policy

 Cookies & Storage

-- refresh_token — Maintains your session and issues new access tokens without re-authentication.
+• refresh_token — Maintains your session and issues new access tokens without re-authentication.
 Duration: 24 hours, or 30 days with “remember me.”
+Path-scoped to the authentication endpoints.
 HttpOnly, Secure, SameSite=Lax.

-Both authentication cookies are set with the HttpOnly flag (except has_session), meaning they are not accessible to client-side JavaScript.
-The Secure flag ensures they are only transmitted over encrypted HTTPS connections.
+Every cookie listed above is set with the HttpOnly flag, meaning client-side JavaScript cannot read it.
+The Secure flag ensures cookies are only transmitted over encrypted HTTPS connections.
 Refresh tokens are SHA-256 hashed before server-side storage; plaintext tokens are never persisted.
+The 2FA-challenge and OAuth-state cookies are short-lived and consumed within the auth flow that sets them.

 Your Rights Under GDPR